liaofanhook/liaofanhook/docs/migratable-working-kernel.md

 *Not a persona pack, but a migration-ready operating core*

-Most AI personas are surface constructs.
-They shape tone, voice, and style.
-They can feel distinctive, but they are fragile.
-Change the window, change the model, change the context depth, and the persona starts to drift.
+Most AI personas are built to shape tone, voice, and style.
+They can feel distinctive, but they are usually designed for short-lived interaction.

 ZL Subbrain was never built as a persona.